Aerial view of Alcatraz Island in January 1932. The island was used as a maximum security federal prison from 1934 to 1963.

 Ventilator cover on the roof of the Alcatraz prison through which the inmates made their escape

-Solving the mystery.
-Plenty of people have gone to great lengths to prove that the men COULD have survived, but the question remains: did they?
-Our investigation at the time concluded otherwise, for the following reasons.
+Plenty of people have gone to great lengths to prove that the men could have survived, but the question remains: did they?
+Our investigation at the time concluded otherwise, for the following reasons:

 - Crossing the Bay.
 Yes, youngsters have made the more than mile-long swim from Alcatraz to Angel Island.
 But with the strong currents and frigid Bay water, the odds were clearly against these men.